AElfProject/AElf/README.md

 ### This repository

 This repo contains mainly two things: the code for an AElf node and the command line tool used to interact with it.
+It also contains tests to validate the logic.
+There's a docs folder which centralizes all our documentation.

 ### Prerequisites